Update: In the many years since I wrote this post, I’ve learned a lot about choosing your inventory wisely. So I wrote a brand new updated article!

 As I said above, if you’re ready to get a pack, and you want to get one that will really last, I highly recommend an Osprey pack.
 I’ve had my Osprey Kestrel for about two years and traveled over 6,000 miles with it (probably closer to 10,000 now) and it still doesn’t show any wear.
 This thing will last for years.

 To make it easier for you to find some of the essential travel gear that I’ve outlined in this article, I’ve taken the time and created a special “What I Bring on Every Trip” section over at the Byteful Shop that contains the main items I bring with me on my travels.
+(UPDATE: this section has been shut down as of 2017 due to Amazon discontinuing this feature.)
 I’ve added a preview of this special section to the side of this text; and, as you can see, I’ve written a short description under each item to explain why each one is so incredibly useful.
 After using these products for years now, I’m excited to share the results of so much trial and error.

-And remember, by purchasing something through the Byteful Shop, a small percentage of your purchase goes to Byteful Travel which allows me to continue providing all of Byteful Travel’s content completely free of charge.
+And remember, by purchasing something through the Byteful Shop (or any link on this article), a small percentage of your purchase goes to Byteful Travel which allows me to continue providing all of Byteful Travel’s content completely free of charge.

 It’s All Up To You